Eleaswebdev/auto-delete-unused-images/readme.txt

 == Description ==

-Unused Images Cleaner helps you scan and remove unused images from your WordPress media library, freeing up storage and optimizing your website.
+Unused Images Cleaner is a powerful WordPress plugin designed to help you identify and remove unused images from your media library.
+It scans your entire site, including posts, pages, Elementor content, custom post types, and custom meta fields, to detect whether an image is in use or not.

 Key Features:
 – Scan for unused images in the media library
-– Display results in a table with options to select and delete images – Bulk delete selected images
+- Detect images that are not referenced in posts, pages, Elementor, custom fields or custom post types – Display results in a table with options to select and delete images – Bulk delete selected images
 – Fully compatible with WordPress media library
+- Optimize your site's performance by reducing unnecessary media files

 == Installation ==